 - a.
-1st Offense-----Denial of participation from 50% of total contests.
-This is reduced to 20% of total contests with participation in an administrative approved alcohol and/or drug evaluation/intervention group and subsequent treatment program if professionally recommended and considered a First Violation of the Drug Testing Policy.
+1st Offense------Removed from 10% of contests and considered a First Violation of the Drug Testing Policy.
 If student is already at Level 1 of the Drug Testing Policy, he/she would progress to Level 2.
 If the student is at Level 2, he/she would progress to Level 3. - b.
-2nd Offense-----Dismissal from the team.
+2nd Offense------Removed from 20% of contests and considered a Second Violation of the Drug Testing Policy.
+If student is already at Level 2 of the Drug Testing Policy, he/she would progress to Level 3. - c.
+3rd Offense-----Removed from 50% of contests and considered a Third Violation of the Drug Testing Policy.